MCassimus/Windows-Script/README.md

 - GUI for script
 	- Maybe create a program to act like the settings app for ease of use and automatically write the .reg file to import.
 For the apps part, add option to create a shell:startup or shell:common startup shortcut
 - create laptop/desktop versions
+- review windows privacy settings to fix the mess in there
 - Convert scripts into .reg files where applicable (merges seem to be significantly faster)
 - Compare dism features to default so not every single package is listed in the script
 - Context menu edits